 The UMBC IACUC meets four (4) times a year.
 In order to allow for sufficient review and placement on the meeting agenda, new or renewal protocol applications must be submitted at least 30 days before the scheduled meeting.
 Applications not received by that deadline date will be automatically placed on the agenda for the next scheduled meeting.

 The IACUC requires that all animal care staff and research personnel, including faculty, graduate students and undergraduate students, using animals in any research or teaching project complete the on-line education module in both animal care and use (repeat every three (3) years) and occupational safety and health (repeat annually).
 Training must be completed or updated prior to submitting an animal use application for review.
-The certificate of training completion must be submitted to the ORPC.
+The certificate of training completion should be kept with the PI.

 Who can be a principal investigator

 UMBC personnel who carry out activities involving animals fall under the auspices of UMBC’s Animal Welfare Assurance Statement of Compliance with the Office of Laboratory Animal Welfare (OLAW).
 The individual who has the primary responsibility for a project that includes the design and implementation of research or teaching involving animals is known as the Principal Investigator (PI).
 The PI ensures that students, technicians and research staff be made aware and understand their individual and collective responsibilities for research related tasks including monitoring animal care and use, record keeping, appropriate environment and housing of animals, personnel training, etc. In terms of an IACUC application, at PI is a full time faculty member in a department where animal research activities are conducted and may also be defined by UMBC’s Policy on Principal Investigator Eligibility.

 IACUC Application Pre-review Consultation